-But the one that won out was Pottery Barn’s Stella Jewelry Box.
-It has the most traditional look of any of the recommendations we heard about, but the minimalism you see on the outside hides the maximalism of the inside.
+But the box that won out was Pottery Barn’s Stella.
+It has the most traditional look of any of the recommendations we heard about.
 There are two sizes to choose from: The large features four drawers and a top tray with three compartments and a separate ring holder.
-The even larger “ultimate” size opens up to reveal a mirror and even more compartments hidden underneath the lid.
-Juliana Ramirez, former brand manager at Lizzie Fortunato who now works at Loeffler Randall, points out that the velvet-lined drawers makes finding and caring for her pieces much easier.
+The even larger “ultimate” size opens up to reveal a mirror and additional compartments hidden underneath the lid.
+Juliana Ramirez, former brand manager at Lizzie Fortunato who now works at Loeffler Randall, points out that the velvet-lined drawers make finding and caring for her pieces much easier.
 “My days of awkwardly sifting through a ton of clunky dust bags are officially over,” she explains.
 The construction is another reason the box is a favorite.
 It’s sturdy, spacious, and durable enough for her ever-expanding collection.
 The box comes in white, too.

 Best jewelry organizer for necklaces

 Design: T-bar stand | Division of storage space: Three separate bars | Size: 8” x 7.2”